-Katten's co-chair of Mergers and Acquisitions (M&A) and Private Equity (PE), Kimberly Smith, was featured in Law360's Coronavirus Q&A, a series of interviews with law firm practice leaders on the effects of the coronavirus pandemic.
+Katten's co-chair of Mergers & Acquisitions and Private Equity (PE), Kimberly Smith, was featured in Law360's Coronavirus Q&A, a series of interviews with law firm practice leaders on the effects of the coronavirus pandemic.

 Kimberly shared her perspective on how the coronavirus pandemic has impacted M&A and PE industries more generally and Katten's M&A and PE practices, more specifically.
 "Like all industries, M&A and PE were dealt the simultaneous blows of a worldwide pandemic, severe economic contraction, a collapse in oil prices and nearly unprecedented response from the federal government," Kimberly explained.

 While she noted that M&A and PE deal flow decreased at the beginning of the pandemic, she said that activity has significantly increased.